pat-s/2019-feature-selection/README.md

 #### Notes

 - Unterscheidung zwischen "Univariate FS" und "multivariate FS" -> Univariate berücksichtigt keine feature dependencies
 - Comparing prediction performance of FS methods it is clear that low stability of FS does not result in low prediction performance (Drotar 2015)
 - The results indicate that univariate FS methods are more stable than multivariate methods [...]
 Therefore, for high dimensional databases, where many features are correlated or functionally related, it results in unstable behavior.
 (Drotar 2015)
 - Filter methods compute a score for each feature, and then select only the features with the best scores.
 Filter FS methods do not interact with classifier during selection process.
 Wrapper methods train a predictive model on subsets of features, and select the subset with the best score.
 The search for subsets can be deterministic or random.
 Finally, embedded methods determine the optimal subset of features directly by the trained weights of the classification method [5, 6] (Dotar 2017)
-* Stability vs. performance of Filter methods (Ensemble methods seem to help in this problem)
+- Stability vs. performance of Filter methods (Ensemble methods seem to help in this problem)
-* Two step methods can be a solution (first filter, then featsel)
+- Two step methods can be a solution (first filter, then featsel)

+# Study design

+#### Welche Merkmalsgruppen?

+- Veg.
+Indices
+- Hyperspektral
+- NRIs

+#### Welche Modelle:

+- glmet (ridge, lasso, elatic net)
+- randomforest
+- xgboost
+- svm (RBF)

+#### Welche Vorverarbeitung / Filter (dabei Optimierung der Parameter)

+- Keine
+- einfache Filter (BB: ich würde einen einfachen nehmen)
+- Filter Kombo mit Borda (BB: eine Borda variante mit mehrern)
+- PCA

+#### Was macht man mit der response (liegt in nem Intervall)

+- logistische transformation?

 ## Literature